Frequently Asked Questions

 Our weekly vegan meal plan is geared toward the typical healthy vegan who doesn’t need to watch every calorie they eat.
 That’s why we include desserts and snacks that are high calorie, as well as breads and pastas.
 If you’re eating a balanced vegan diet and you’re active, eating higher calorie/higher carb ingredients won’t have much of an impact on your weight or health (unless you’re allergic or have specific health issues with food, but that’s different).

-With that said, you can easily modify the your vegan meal plan to remove desserts or high calorie snacks, and replace carbs with low carb options.
-We make recommendations for low-calorie alternatives when we can.
+With that said, you can easily modify the your vegan meal plan to remove desserts or high calorie snacks, and replace recipes with lower calorie options.
+We make recommendations for low-calorie alternative ingredients when we can.